Complex Sentences: Top 6 Ways to Write + Additional Examples

 Now, the point is how to find these sentences?
 To spot a complex sentence, firstly notice the sentence structure.
 And then follows below to make sure;

-• Find the main verb and subject (independent clause).
+- Find the main verb and subject in a sentence (independent clause).

 Remember, a complex sentence adds detail to the main idea.
 It's different from a simple sentence (one independent clause) or a compound sentence (two or more independent clauses).